kowkunt-production/wp-punch-clock-plugin/pm/wp-punch-clock-plugin-project-management-template.md

 # PROJECT MANAGEMENT PLAN

 ## *WP Punch Clock Plugin*
-WordPress Punch Clock Plugin Development template.
+WP Punch Clock Plugin Project Management Plan is a "by the book" template aligned with PMBOK/PMI best practices, tailored specifically to a WordPress plugin development project.
+You can drop this directly into your PM tool.

 WP Punch Clock Plugin is applicable to any organisation with field workers.

 | Document Control | |
 |-------------------|---|